-SchoolTutoring Academy’s tutoring programs for Acworth students start with a free academic assessment with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Acworth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Atlanta Public Schools are part of the Fulton County School System.
 The curriculum the schools follow focuses on the development and application of skills and knowledge that is set by the State of Georgia.
 The core curriculum areas are Language Arts, Science, Mathematics, and Social Studies.
 All Fulton County Schools also use the STEM Program.
 STEM refers to Science, Technology, Engineering, and Mathematics.